Claud Wolff steers clear of technology. And pretense.

 “We had successful surgery on the left side but we needed to follow him long-term for the right side,” Dr. Chambers said.
-“The (Spectrum Health Now) screen is fantastic.
+“The (Spectrum Health app) screen is fantastic.
 You get a good interaction—there’s no delays.”

 Dr. Chambers said the service is an important tool for many vascular patients.

 “Traditionally, when a primary care doctor refers a patient to a vascular surgeon, the patient must make an appointment and make the drive to Grand Rapids to see the specialist,” Dr. Chambers said.
 “But, through (the Spectrum Health app), they can consult with the specialist the same day.”